ruby-concurrency/atomic/README.md

 # Deprecated!

 *This gem has been deprecated in lieu of [Concurrent Ruby](http://www.concurrent-ruby.com).
-This gem will be retained in GitHUb and Rubygems.org indefinitely but no new development will occur, including updates to support new versions of Ruby, JRuby, and Java.
+This gem will be retained in GitHub and Rubygems.org indefinitely but no new development will occur, including updates to support new versions of Ruby, JRuby, and Java.
 All users of this gem are encouraged to update their projects to use `concurrent-ruby` instead.*